The Paul Hornung Award

 • 2010: Owen Marecic of Stanford was a two-way starter who averaged 110 snaps per game and earned first team All Pac-10 at fullback and honorable mention at linebacker.

-2022 Banquet photos
+2023 Banquet photos

-Click here to view all photos from the 2022 Paul Hornung Award Banquet.
+Click here to view photos from 2022.

 Click here to view photos from 2021.